saltyorg/docs/docs/sandbox/apps/unifi.md

   The default device password is `ubnt`. `$address` is the IP address of the host you are running this container on and `$AP-IP` is the Access Point IP address.

   When using a Security Gateway (router) it could be that network connected devices are unable to obtain an ip address.
-This can be fixed by setting "DHCP Gateway IP", under Settings > Networks > network_name, to a correct (and accessable) ip address.
+This can be fixed by setting "DHCP Gateway IP", under Settings > Networks > network_name, to a correct (and accessible) ip address.

 - [:octicons-link-16: Documentation](https://github.com/linuxserver/docker-unifi-controller/blob/master/README.md){: .header-icons target=_blank rel="noopener noreferrer" }